 Before you can contribute, you will need to sign the Contributor License Agreement.

 If you haven’t set up your environment, please find resources here.
-These resources are not well organized currently; please have patience as we are working on it.

 Kubernetes is a community project.
 Consequently, it is wholly dependent on its community to provide a productive, friendly and collaborative environment.